wigig-tools/qd-interpreter/README.md

 <img src="docs/img/LROOMLinear.png" alt="drawing" height=400>

 ## Assign devices role
 The NIST Q-D Channel Realization software is in charge of generating the channels.
 It is the cornerstone of the generation of a scenario.
 This software does not have a notion of APs or STAs.
 It just computes the channel between every pair of devices that are present in the scenario.
-As AP and STA can have different codebooks, system--level simulation such as ns-3 needs to decide wich devices is an AP and which devices is a STA when importing the generated channel.
+As AP and STA can have different codebooks, system-level simulation such as ns-3 needs to decide wich devices is an AP and which devices is a STA when importing the generated channel.
 To solve this problem, the convention is the following:
 * In the NIST Q-D Channel Realization software, when setting the devices, the first N devices will always be the APs (from a system-level POV).
 The following M devices will be the STAs (so a total of N+M devices in the scenario).
+It explains the ID of the labels of the nodes displayed in the visualizer, i.e., APs ID label will always start at 0, while STA ID labels will start at N.
 * A configuration file is used in ns-3 to allocate which devices are the APs and which devices are the STAs and to read properly the channel generated by the NIST Q-D Channel Realization software.
 This file is also packing an additional information not used in the NIST Q-D Interpreter which is to which AP each STA is initially associated to.
-We however decided to reuse the file in the NIST Q-D interpreter.
+For the genericity of the framework, we decided to reuse the same file format in the the NIST Q-D interpreter even if we do not need the association information.

-The format of this file is the following
+You can find below an example of node type configuration below:
 ```
  2 // Number of APs in the scenario
  0 // Definition of the first AP ID - ID starts at 0